swharden/FftSharp/README.md

 ### Calculate the FFT using Complex Numbers

-If you enjoy working with real and imaginary components of complex numbers, you can build your own complex array and call `FFT()` directly.
-Unlike some FFT libraries which use their own complex number modules, FftSharp simply uses the [Complex struct](https://docs.microsoft.com/en-us/dotnet/api/system.numerics.complex) provided by the [standard Numerics .NET library](https://docs.microsoft.com/en-us/dotnet/standard/numerics).
+If you enjoy working with real and imaginary components of complex numbers, you can build your own complex array and call `FFT()` directly which performs the transformation _in-place_ on a `Complex[]` array:

 ```cs
 // Start with some data